Joonior-Programmer/Gmail_Docs/docs/Plugins/keep.md

 1. *Left Click* on desired email message

 2. Complete step in 'To add note' to add to note or 'To add a list' to add to a list

+---

+After making notes in Keep you will also be able to access these notes in other google applications as well, such as Google Docs.